StevenTammen/StevenTammen.github.io/pages/about.md

 ### Author

 My name is Steven Tammen and I am an undergraduate student at the University of Georgia.
-Things I am currently studying:
+Things I am studying:

 1. Computer Science
 2. Classical Culture (especially imperial Rome)